 You can access our test preparation materials here

-In addition, you can also attend a free IELTS Masterclass presented by IELTS experts who will share tips and tricks, including on the Reading section, to help you score better with confidence!
+In addition, you can also attend a free IELTS Masterclass presented by IELTS experts who will share tips and strategies for all parts of the IELTS test, including the Listening section, to help you score better with confidence.

 pocket-guide-ielts-listening-para-4